Barista Skills for Resumes and Interviews

 Once you read the job listing and understand the requirements of the position, you will have a better sense of the skills you should highlight in your resume and interview (and in your cover letter, if one is requested).

 You can mention relevant skill words in every step of the job process.
-For example, include these words in your resume, especially in the description of your work history and in your resume summary, if you have one.

 You can also incorporate them into your cover letter.
 Include one or two of the skills mentioned here, and give specific examples of instances when you demonstrated these traits at work.
 However, keep in mind that many barista jobs require only a resume and an application – you might even be asked specifically not to include a cover letter.